 If the lymph nodes in the chest are affected, they may press on the windpipe and cause shortness of breath, cough, or chest discomfort.

-The doctor may use certain symptoms to help describe the disease, called staging.
+The doctor may also use certain symptoms to help describe the disease, in a process known as staging.
 Each stage may be subdivided into "A" and "B" categories.